 Event Groups: 800m and longer

-The Summer Base Training Phase for Distance Runners is the approximately 12 weeks between the end of spring Track & Field season and the beginning of fall Cross Country season or fall training.
+The Summer Base Training Phase for high school distance and cross country runners is the approximately 12 weeks between the end of spring Track & Field season and the beginning of fall Cross Country season or fall training.
 For most high school teams, this period runs from late May until late August.
 For customized training plans specific to your schedule, you can always Contact Us for special consultation and pricing.

 The primary focus during the Summer Base Training Phase is endurance.
 The athlete with a solid foundation will be able to not just finish the cross country season but peak at the end of it.
 Endurance workouts focus more on volume and less on speed.
 They also must be “portable,” as athletes are often traveling with friends and family for vacation, working a summer job and not attending regular daily practices with a team.